Neural Voice Puppetry: Audio-driven Facial Reenactment: Method

 \section{Method}

 To enable photo-realistic facial reenactment based on audio signals, we employ a 3D face model as intermediate representation of facial motion.
 A key component of our pipeline is the audio-based expression estimation.
-Since every person has its own talking style and, thus, different expressions, we establish person-specific expression spaces that can be computed for every target sequence.
-To ensure generalization among multiple persons, we created a latent \textit{audio expression space} that is shared by all persons.
-From this audio expression space, one can map to the person specific expression space, enabling reenactment.
-Given the estimated expression and the extracted audio features, we apply a novel deferred neural rendering technique that generates the final output image.
+Since every person has his own talking style and, thus, different expressions, we establish person-specific expression spaces that can be computed for every target sequence.
+To ensure generalization among multiple persons, we created a latent \textit{audio-expression space} that is shared by all persons.
+From this audio-expression space, one can map to the person specific expression space, enabling reenactment.
+Given the estimated expression and the extracted audio features, we apply a novel light-weight neural rendering technique that generates the final output image.